 MA-IS students are expected to undertake studies and produce work that is more extensive in depth and breadth, and requires more analytical control, than undergraduate studies.
 Graduate students should be able to:

 A learning contract is a letter of agreement between a professor and a student.
 A typical learning contract should include a detailed plan stating the work to be carried out by the student; intended outcomes; a description of the role of the faculty member; and a plan for assessing the work undertaken.
 Students work with faculty to identify the key books, articles, and other materials to be read.
-Students wishing to enrol in a directed reading course must submit a detailed learning contract (approved by the professor) to the Director of the Graduate Program in Integrated Studies.
+Students wishing to enrol in a directed reading course must submit a detailed learning contract (approved by the professor) to the Director of the Graduate Program in Interdisciplinary Studies.

 Students will be encouraged to undertake projects that "practise integration" in research and analysis.
 Approaches to documenting and writing extensive pieces of research will be discussed with the professor.